 When judging the relative merit of proposals, the Committee will look with equal favor upon proposals that seek funds to initiate, continue, or conclude a research project.
 However, the Committee will give priority to those proposals that are shown to bear a clear and significant relation to an applicant's overall research program.

-While faculty members may submit proposals in consecutive years, it should be understood that the Faculty Research Fund Committee may give priority to those who have not recently received funding under this program.
+While faculty members may submit proposals in consecutive years, it should be understood that the Faculty Research Fund Committee gives priority to those who have not recently received funding under this program.
+TO HELP ENSURE THAT A BROAD RANGE OF FACULTY HAVE ACCESS TO THESE FUNDS, FACULTY WHO HAVE RECEIVED FUNDING THREE OUT OF THE LAST FIVE YEARS ARE NOT ELIGIBLE TO APPLY UNTIL THE THIRD ROUND OF FUNDING.
 In addition, grant proposals that either already have some external support from government or private foundations or which indicate that outside agencies have been or will be approached for support are preferred.
 The Committee realizes, however, that many projects due to their small size, unusual nature or critical approach may have difficulty in obtaining outside funding.

 If an application is not funded in one round, it may be resubmitted for the next.
 Grant applications, however, will not automatically be rolled over into the next round.